A 5,000-mile seaweed belt is headed toward Florida

 WHAT IS SARGASSUM?

 A leafy brown seaweed festooned with what look like berries.
-The seawood floats on the open ocean and — unlike other seaweeds — it reproduces on the water's surface, helped by air-filled structures that give it buoyancy.
+The seaweed floats on the open ocean and — unlike other seaweeds — reproduces on the water's surface, helped by air-filled structures that give it buoyancy.

 Sargassum originates in a vast stretch of the Atlantic Ocean called the Sargasso Sea, which lies well off the southeast U.S. The Sargasso has no land boundaries; instead, four prevailing ocean currents form its boundaries.